-The wholesale cost of energy has been increasing over the past few months – meaning the average energy bill in the UK is going up.
+The wholesale cost of energy has been increasing astronomically – meaning the average energy bill in the UK is going up.

 Ofgem, the energy regulator sets a price cap so that energy companies can’t increase bills beyond a certain amount.
-However while this offers some degree of protection, many households may see their annual bills go up by around £139.
+However this is now at it’s highest annual level of £4,279.

 It’s really important for older people to stay warm in the winter months – and understandably, these rising costs and supplier issues may be a worry, but there are some things that can help.